 One of the more recent developments in type theory, spearheaded by my typology sidekick Elaine Schallock, involves the importance of considering “function pairs.”
 This stemmed from Elaine’s knack for understanding everything according to a framework of opposites (Jung displayed similar proclivities in this respect).
-She rightly observed that the functions are always paired with a complementary or “opposing” function in the functional stack, resulting in four function pairs: Ti-Fe, Te-Fi, Ne-Si, Ni-Se (Or: Fe-Ti, Fi-Te, Si-Ne, Se-Ni, whatever your preference:)).
+She rightly observed that the functions are always paired with a complementary or “opposing” function in the functional stack, resulting in four function pairs: Ti-Fe, Te-Fi, Ne-Si, Ni-Se (or, if you prefer: Fe-Ti, Fi-Te, Si-Ne, Se-Ni).